ecg-icas/icas/doc/0.122/_sources/reference/get-feed-import-id-detail.rst.txt

 ============    =================================================
 Status          Description
 ============    =================================================
-PENDING         when the feed import is currently processing DONE            when the document was processed successfully status REJECTED        when it was either not accessible or syntactically incorrect status
+PENDING         the feed import is currently processing.
+DONE            the feed import has completed successfully.
+Individual ads could still have failed updating, but the process completed.
+REJECTED        the feed import failed; either the feed file could not be downloaded or the feed file didn't pass validation.
 ============    =================================================

-In the case the feed has status ``REJECTED``, the ``error`` field contains the error message that has prevented the complete feed from being imported.
+In the case the feed import has status ``REJECTED``, the ``error`` field contains the error message that has prevented the feed import from succeeding.
+Most of the time this is either a failure to download the feed file, or the feed file didn't pass validation.

 Errors
 ~~~~~~